EddieLEYANG/Balanced-Ninja/Assets/Scripts/README.md

 ## Required Tags
 - "Player" - For the ninja
 - "Enemy" - For all enemies
-- "Trap" - For moving traps
+- "Trap" - For moving gear traps
 - "Hazard" - For spike traps (set automatically by SpikeTrap script)
 - "Bullet" - For enemy projectiles